Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/project.md

 ## Conclusion

 The AI Expert Workflow MCP is a well-structured project that provides valuable AI expert consultation services through the Model Context Protocol.
-It has a clean architecture, good separation of concerns, and integrates well with Claude models and Task Master.
+It has a clean architecture, good separation of concerns, and integrates well with various AI models through OpenRouter and with Task Master.

-The project successfully implements the MCP server without requiring an MCP API key, using only the Anthropic API key for AI functionality.
+The project successfully implements the MCP server without requiring an MCP API key, using only the OpenRouter API key for AI functionality.
 The codebase is clean and organized, with only the necessary files remaining after the cleanup.

 The main strengths of the project are its modular design, type safety, and flexible configuration.
 Areas for improvement include more comprehensive documentation, enhanced error handling, and the addition of automated tests.